Artin Approximation: Approximation with constraints

 \begin{example}[Approximation of equivariant solutions]\cite{BM79} Let $G$ be a reductive algebraic group.
 Suppose that $G$ acts linearly on $\C^n$ and $\C^m$.
 We say that $y(x)\in\C\llbracket x\rrbracket^m$ is equivariant if $y(\s x)=\s y(x)$ for all $\s\in G$.
 E. Bierstone and P. Milman proved that, in Theorem \ref{Ar68}, the constraint for the solutions of being equivariant may be preserved for convergent solutions:

 \begin{theorem}\cite{BM79} Let $f(x,y)\in\C\{x,y\}^r$.
-Then the set of equivariant convergent solutions of $f=0$ is dense in the set of equivariant formal solutions of $f=0$ for the $(x)$-adic topology.\\ This result remains true is we replace $\C$ (resp. $\C\{x\}$ and $\C\{x,y\}$) by any field of characteristic zero $\k$ (resp. $\k\langle x\rangle$ and $\k\langle x,y\rangle$). \end{theorem} Using ultraproducts methods we may probably prove that Problem 2 has a positive answer in this case. \end{example}
+Then the set of equivariant convergent solutions of $f=0$ is dense in the set of equivariant formal solutions of $f=0$ for the $(x)$-adic topology.\\ This result remains true is we replace $\C$ (resp. $\C\{x\}$ and $\C\{x,y\}$) by any field of characteristic zero $\k$ (resp. $\k\langle x\rangle$ and $\k\langle x,y\rangle$). \end{theorem} Using ultraproducts methods we may probably prove that Problem 2 has a positive answer in this case. \end{example} \begin{example} \cite{BDLvdD} Let $\k$ be a characteristic zero field.
+Let us consider the following differential equation: